samlindsaylevine/sudoku-puzzle/README.md

 # sudoku-puzzle
-A small Java class thrown together in an afternoon for solving Sudoku puzzles.
+A small Java class thrown together in an afternoon, back around 2009, for solving Sudoku puzzles.